iudicium/pryingdeep/README.md

 ```
 Pryingdeep specializes in collecting information about dark-web/clearnet websites.
-This tool was specifically built to extract as much information as possible from the dark web.
+This tool was specifically built to extract as much information as possible from a .onion website

 Usage:
 pryingdeep [command]